 Specialist alcohol-free retailers: the widest ranges

-Specialists live and breathe alcohol-free drinks.
-Their whole catalogue is AF, their staff know the products, and they're usually the first to stock a new release.
-The Alcohol Free Co, Dry Drinker, Wise Bartender, The Bottle Club, Alternative Stores, Cheeky & Dry, SobrHaus and Vino Zero are among the names we track most often.
+Specialists are AF-only by design, and usually the first to stock a new release.
+The Alcohol Free Co, Dry Drinker, Wise Bartender, The Bottle Club, SobrHaus and Vino Zero are the names that come up most often.

-Range is where specialists crush the supermarkets.
+Range is where specialists outpace the supermarkets by a wide margin.
 A good AF specialist stocks craft beers, dealcoholised wines, botanical spirits, mixers, RTDs and specialty releases that mainstream shops will never carry.
 If you've read a review of an obscure German AF pilsner or a South African AF Chenin Blanc and want to actually buy the thing, the specialists are where to start.

 Most offer free delivery over a reasonable order value and ship on DHL or DPD, typically arriving in two or three working days on UK mainland.
 Several run mixed-case options that let you build your own selection from individual bottles, which is brilliant for trying before committing.
 Orders placed late in the week may not ship until Monday, as most don't post on weekends.